top of page

 2. If you have been diagnosed with thyroid diseases and PCOS (Polycystic ovary syndrome) know that both are greatly impacted by sugar.

-3. Risk of Depression increases in both men and women.
-Researchers in London discovered that a diet rich in whole foods like fruits, vegetables, and fish, can lower your risk for depression in middle age.
+3. Risk of depression increases.
+Researchers discovered that a diet rich in whole foods like fruits, vegetables, and fish, can lower your risk for depression in middle age.
 According to their study, people who ate processed foods like sweetened desserts, fried foods, and processed meats were more likely to be diagnosed with depression than people who largely relied on unprocessed, whole foods.

-4. And if you need another reason it is also believed that sugary foods play a key role in skin aging, which can accelerate wrinkle formation.
+4. And if you need another reason it is also believed that sugary foods play a key role in how fast your skin ages.

 5. And if that wasn’t enough processed sugar also impacts your energy level, causes insomnia, ADD/ADHD, dental issues, and impaired memory.